tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 sea level pressure, station pressure, visibility, wind speed, gust, precipitation amount, and snow depth.
 This data is provided by the National Oceanic and Atmospheric Administration.

+### Cleaning

+**P8105 Zip Codes Dataset**

+The supplementary zip codes dataset was imported using `read_html` and initially cleaned using `janitor::clean_names`.
+We filtered the dataset to only include zip codes within NYC, used a mutate step to change borough names to: *Brooklyn*, *Manhattan*, and *Staten Island*, and only selected relevant variables: *zip_code*, *borough*, and *neighborhood*.

+**Positive Mosquitoes Detected with West Nile Virus Datsets (2021-2024)**

+For the years 2021-2023, the datasets provided by the NYC DOHMH are simple html tables that were imported using `read_html` and cleaned using `janitor::clean_names`.
+Zip codes for each detection of positive mosquitoes on a specific day are listed and separated by commas.
+To clean this, we used multiple `separate_longer_delim` steps to separate each positive mosquito detection into a separate observation with the corresponding day.

+For the year 2024, a .csv file was imported using `read_csv` and reshaped using `pivot_longer` to consolidate all positive mosquito detection dates into a single `date` column.

+For all datasets, we reformatted the `zip_code` column to integers and the `date` column to a date object, corrected any zip code and date entry errors, and removed unnecessary columns and NA values.

+**NYC Positive Cases of West Nile Virus Dataset (1999-2023)**